locallyoptimistic/LocallyOptimistic/content/post/ds_advice.md

 <h3>Coding skills</h3>

 Knowing how to code is critical to becoming a successful data scientist.
 From scripts for cleaning and assembling data to data visualization to model fitting and machine learning, you will have to use code for some parts of your job.
-Excel (and other GUI-driven applications) are great tools, but they are complementary skills, not subsitutes!
+Excel (and other GUI-driven applications) are great tools, but they are complementary skills, not substitutes!

 Once you convince yourself that learning to code is critical, start with python[^2].
 I recommend learning python from two distinct perspectives - Data Analysis and Software Engineering.
 Most aspiring DS's will likely download a [book](https://www.amazon.com/Python-Data-Analysis-Wrangling-IPython/dp/1449319793) about Data Analysis in Python or perhaps take [online](https://www.udemy.com/learning-python-for-data-analysis-and-visualization/?utm_source=adwords-learn&utm_medium=udemyads&utm_campaign=NEW-AW-PROS-TECH-US-DSA-1-EN-ENG_._ci__._sl_ENG_._vi_TECH_._sd_All_._la_EN_._&utm_content=deal4584&utm_term=_._ag_60674438611_._ad_267827191853_._de_c_._dm__._pl__._ti_dsa-304639795903_._li_9060351_._pd__._&gclid=EAIaIQobChMIjs2I3Yvo3QIVCIezCh0IQAd0EAAYAiAAEgIlf_D_BwE) [courses](https://www.coursera.org/learn/data-analysis-with-python).
 Luckily there is no shortage of good content.
 Don't stress much over which is the best one - remember to think in terms of piles not individual sources of knowledge.
 Pick one and work through the first few chapters which tend to cover basic concepts.
 Then download some datasets and hack on them using what you learned.
 Next, choose another book or course and repeat.
 Do this a few times and you'll notice where the overlap is.
 Then you can start getting into the later chapters where content tends to diverge.
 Just make sure you've locked in the basics.

 As a data scientist, you will code differently than your software engineering counterparts.
-It's important that you focus on learning the skills that will help you most while avoiding goign down a computer-science rabbit-hold of traditional software engineering skills.
+It's important that you focus on learning the skills that will help you most while avoiding going down a computer-science rabbit-hold of traditional software engineering skills.
 As a data scientist, I recommend focusing on:

 * Scripting for getting things done on your local machine
-* Data and vector manpulation with `pandas` and `numpy`
+* Data and vector manipulation with `pandas` and `numpy`
 * Plotting with `matplotlib` and `seaborn`
 * Basic machine learning with `sklearn`

 After getting the basics of data analysis-centered python programming, you can move onto something more [generic](https://www.codecademy.com/learn/learn-python) like programming a [game](https://www.gamedesigning.org/learn/python/) or learning basic [backend](https://www.udacity.com/course/intro-to-backend--ud171) development.
 The point isn't to become a software engineer (don't worry a 3 week course in python won't get you there) but it can be useful to understand these other paradigms so you can apply some of them to your own work.

 It's also very helpful to become comfortable operating in a Unix shell - get away from windows and learn to love the command line.
 Start by customizing your terminal!
 Learn about your `.bashrc` and `.bash_profile` and customize it.
-Better yet, do it in [Vim](https://www.vim.org/)[^4].
+Better yet, do it in [Vim](https://www.vim.org/)[^3].
 This alone will elevate your Unix game quite a bit.
 You'll need it if you're going to get comfortable with `git`, environment variables or `.config`'s (if you want to connect to a database or external server) and navigating your project directory as you load data into your python script for analysis.

 <h3>Basic stats</h3>